mrfratti/fihajo/README.md

 ## Environment Variable Setup for Jenkins

 Refer to the [Jenkins Environment Variable Setup Guide](docs/jenkins_path_tutorial.md) for detailed instructions on configuring environment variables in Jenkins to ensure smooth execution of your build process.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-# Contact

-- Firat Celebi
-- Joakim Hole Polden
-- Harykaran Lambotharan